martarozycka/Virtual-Gravity---Master-Thesis/README.md

 The Arduino folder includes the ESP and Arduino code.
-The remaining files are the Unity project.
+The Unity folder includes the entire Unity application project.